PauliNiva/wiklajs/index.md

 As mentioned before, we can quite freely add field to an object or the object prototype, in fact we can climb up the prototype chain using the `__proto__` field in order to assign new fields and properties to anything in the chain.

-This is of course not very sensible nor advised, you can easily break literally everything by making amsitake in the prototype chain.
+This is of course not very sensible nor advised, you can easily break literally everything by making a mistake in the prototype chain.
 But as a property of Javascript, it is a good idea to learn it and make use of it, carefully.

 One very interesting property of javascript is the ability to dynamically name fields, simply put you can use variables to name any field or other variable inside an object.